 “Our study serves to endorse the ROPA technique, but that does not mean that the other methods, such as conventional IVF, are not valid.
 In fact, the ROPA technique cannot be offered in all cases”, says García.
 In this regard, the researcher argues that reproduction techniques should be offered depending on each case, according to the biological characteristics, medical history and circumstances of the members of the couple, since there is not always an option to choose between one technique or another.
 “The study goes to show that, in women who can choose, ROPA is a perfectly valid and successful option,” she concludes.

-The ROPA technique has now been practised for many years in our country, although it is not covered by Social Security and requires both women to be married.
-The procedure is now commonly acknowledged as a widespread option among lesbian women who want to be mothers and as an alternative to other more conventional techniques, such as artificial insemination or in vitro fertilization, in which the treatment is undergone by just one of the women using her own eggs.
+The ROPA technique has become a widespread option among lesbian couples who want to become mothers and is an alternative to other more conventional techniques, such as artificial insemination or in vitro fertilization, in which the treatment is undertaken by only one of the women using her own eggs.